 Imputation separates the missing data problem from the main analysis and the completed data can be analyzed as if it has been fully observed.

 This tutorial illustrates the imputation of incomplete multilevel data with the statistical programming language R. We aim to show how imputation can yield less biased estimates from incomplete clustered data.
 We provide practical guidelines and code snippets for different missing data situations, including non-ignorable missingness mechanisms.
 For brevity, we focus on multilevel imputation using chained equations with the R mice package and its adjacent packages.
-Other imputation approaches and missing data methods are beyond the scope of this tutorial.

 Relevance to conference theme